E-Cigarettes Are 95% Safer Than Smoking! Or Are They?

 - There may be a risk to bystanders from second-hand vaping in enclosed public places

 Of course Professor Ann McNeill was not going to take this lying down.
-She became very cross at all this criticism of her ‘e-cigarettes are at least 95% less harmful than tobacco’ claim, especially at The British Medical Journal article which she called offensive.
+She became very cross at all this criticism of her ‘e-cigarettes are at least 95 per cent safer than smoking tobacco’ claim, especially at The British Medical Journal article which she called offensive.

 This scenario is extraordinary.
 Can you imagine a patient making an appointment to see his or her GP and then saying something like: ‘Doctor, I’m think of using a “legal high” at a party this weekend.
 Could you please advise me how to do it.’